SritejT/PlanetaryPlots/README.md

 # PlanetaryPlots

 My app submission for the BPhO Computational Challenge 2023.
-It can animate solar systemn orbits, and can generate planetary spirographs and planet-centric orbits.
+It can animate solar system orbits, and can generate planetary spirographs and planet-centric orbits.